Please see the latest NHS advice on the COVID vaccine:

 We understand that some patients will be reluctant to come to the practice but the number of patients being seen remains quite low.
 We have a large waiting room that enables social distancing and are allowing extra time for appointments to avoid patients having to wait.

-We are asking patients to wear a face covering when they attend the Practice and we will also be installing screening around our reception desk, as a further level of protection between our staff and patients.
+We are asking patients to wear a face covering when they attend the Practice and we have installed a screen around our reception desk, as a further level of protection between our staff and patients.

 If you have any queries or concerns, do please contact the Practice.